 The physical and biological environments are covered with an internal exam at the end of the first year.
 Students are also required to complete 2-4 days of field work throughout the year.

 The remaining topics are covered in the second year.

-can benefit from sustainable energy, discovering how the environment is affected by various issues, and how our generation can fix it." - Lucy Williams
+We learn how we can benefit from sustainable energy, discovering how the environment is affected by various issues, and how our generation can fix it."

+- Lucy Williams